hubplanner/API/Sections/webhooks.md

 Event name | Description
 --- | ---
-project.update | Triggers when project is created or updated
+project.update | Triggers when project is created or updated resource.update | Triggers when resource is created or updated booking.create | Triggers when booking is created timeEntry.create | Triggers when time entry is created

 In a response you will receive your subscription together with generated unique id (which you can use in other actions) and subscription creation time.
 An example response will look like below.